The School of the Art Institute of Chicago

 Born in Youngstown Ohio, George began oil painting studies at the age of eleven.
 Attending both the Art Institute of Chicago and the School of Visual Arts, New York.
 George was awarded the position of Senior Technical Adviser to the Student Body at the School of the Art Institute of Chicago and has taught Visual Techniques at the School of Visual Arts in New York.
 Goodridge’s work leans toward conceptually based modernist and at times somewhat minimalist three-dimensional visual genres.
 Both naturally and architecturally inspired.
 His work explores concepts, the creation of new forms and question ideas pertaining to the concrete world in a non figurative way.
-In turn, these works must be evaluated not only through our visual senses but which may possibly exist in sociological terms.

 My intention is push my current boundaries by creating a type of landscape installation(s) dealing with diverse ideas to be understood not only through my particular aesthetic and the discovery of new forms but that, which represents events within an community.